zacuel/coder-coder-sass/README.md

     rem bases itself off of the user preferred font size.

-    em is not related to this. em is related to its parent element. so it is inherited.
+    em is not related to this(wrong). em is related to its parent element. so it is inherited.

     ..so they are completely different.